-This 16 July 2017 video from Australia is called Australian Woman Justine Damond Killed in Police Shooting in Minneapolis.
+This 20 November 2017 video from Australia is about Australian woman Justine Damond, killed in police shooting in Minneapolis, USA.

 Another video which used to be on YouTube used to say about itself:

 Australian Woman Justine Damond Killed By Police In Minneapolis

 The shooting of an Australian woman by US police has raised serious concerns after it was revealed the officers did not have their body cameras turned on.